-‘Wexford MarineWatch’ was established in December 2012 primarily to try and combat the high level of suicides in the Wexford Harbour and Bridge areas – one of the longest bridges in Ireland today, at over 580 metres.
+‘Wexford MarineWatch’ was established in December 2012, primarily to try and reduce the high level of deaths & suicides in the Wexford Harbour and Bridge area – one of the longest bridges in Ireland today, at over 580 metres.
 Most of these individuals are not recovered in time and get swept away by the very strong tidal flows in the Harbour.
 This often results in drawn out lengthy searches, sometimes for weeks or even months – resulting in distress for the families, the relatives, the search teams and the wider community.

 A recent interview with RTE;

 Wexford MarineWatch managed to reduce deaths by operating ‘Intervention & Safety Patrols’ several nights a week by trained Volunteers.
 These members volunteer their time on a rota-basis each month, to help prevent loss of life, make people aware of the dangers of the water and provide assistance to someone who may be in difficulty.
 They also monitor life-saving equipment in the area ensuring all are intact and functioning correctly, whilst replacing any damaged/vandalised items.
 Each team of volunteers is headed up by a Supervisor, who is responsible for liaising with the Emergency Services including the Irish Coast Guard, RNLI and the Gardai.